 Export Credit Agencies (ECAs) are financial entities, often sponsored by national governments, with mandates to help domestic private companies manage the risk associated with pursuing new trade and investment opportunities in international markets.

-When ECAs are supporting their clients to do more business in developing economies, IFC can leverage its global footprint across more than 100 countries to introduce those clients to local firms, provide debt, equity, trade finance and other products from our own balance sheet, and bring in other syndications partners to create a comprehensive financing solution.
+When ECAs support client activity in developing economies, IFC leverages its global footprint to connect those clients with local firms, provide financing from its own balance sheet, including debt, equity, trade finance and other products, and mobilize additional syndications partners to deliver comprehensive financing solutions.

 Impact Investors

-We have always considered the social, environmental and economic impacts of our investments.
+IFC has long integrated social, environmental and economic considerations into its investment decisions.
 Our Operating Principles for Impact Management, a set of guidelines based on how we manage and report impact, has set a common standard for other investors to adopt.

-Our impact-rating system, called the Anticipated Impact Measurement and Monitoring Framework, is used to evaluate every investment we make by considering expected development outcomes, as well as effects on market creation.
+IFC uses an impact-rating system called the Anticipated Impact Measurement and Monitoring Framework to assess every investment it makes by considering expected development outcomes and effects on market creation.

-IFC welcomes established impact investors, as well as those contemplating entering the responsible investing space for the first time, to join us as syndications partners.
+IFC welcomes established impact investors, and those entering the responsible investing space for the first time to participate as syndications partners.
 Our products enable impact investors to expand their footprints into diverse opportunities across key economic sectors in developing countries around the world.

 Institutional Investors

-Institutional investors as a collective hold hundreds of trillions of dollars of capital.
-Over the coming decades, trillions of dollars of investment will be needed in key economic sectors like infrastructure, clean technology, and sustainable agriculture to achieve shared global development goals and continue to help lift people out of poverty.
+Institutional investors collectively manage hundreds of trillions of dollars in capital.
+Over the coming decades, trillions of dollars of investment will be needed in key economic sectors like infrastructure, clean technology, and sustainable agriculture to achieve global development goals and continue to help lift people out of poverty.

 Insurance Companies

-As the global community seeks ways to attract more private capital to developing economies, insurers offer a source of risk appetite that development banks can use to make larger loans to their borrowers.
-This expands private mobilization efforts to reach a broader set of borrowers and cover a bigger share of their investment portfolios.
+As the global community seeks ways to attract more private capital to developing economies, insurers provide valuable risk appetite that enables development banks to make larger loans and reach more borrowers.

-IFC currently works with more than a dozen private insurers that provide us with a comprehensive non-payment insurance product on our medium- and long-term loans to borrowers, as well as trade credit insurance on our short-term loans and guarantees.
+IFC currently works with more than twenty private insurers that provide IFC with a comprehensive non-payment insurance product on its medium- and long-term loans to borrowers, as well as trade credit insurance on short-term loans and guarantees.

 Over time, we have deepened our relationships with insurers and expanded their partnership to cover a growing range of assets including Basel III Tier 2 subordinated debt, debt securities issuances, and local currency-denominated loans.